William Allen White Foundation

 Liz Hawks, Fleishman-Hillard, SVP and Partner, Global Influencer Lead, Kansas City, MO

-Steve Haynes, Haynes Publishing, Nor'West Newspaper Inc., Publisher and CEO, Oberlin, KS
+Steve Haynes, Haynes Publishing, Nor'West Newspaper Inc., Publisher and CEO, retired, Oberlin, KS

 David Hunke, Saskan Group, President, Arlington, VA